It’s that time of year when we take stock isn’t it? Look back on the past year and think about our highs and our lows.

 If not, then perhaps you’ve been running your holiday home as an expensive hobby instead of a business?

-Time to find out in my little end of year questionnaire (with some tips to running your holiday home as a business thrown in!)
+Time to find out in my little end of year quiz (with some tips to running your holiday home as a business thrown in!)

 2) Are your prices aligned to your income target?